-Whether you were driving home on the 5-South or heading to the coastal beaches just west of downtown Irvine, if you were injured in an accident involving an Uber or Lyft driver, it is important to understand that personal injury claims involving Uber and Lyft are notoriously complex.
+Whether you were driving home on the 5-South or heading to the coastal beaches just west of downtown Irvine, if you were injured in an Uber or Lyft accident, it is important to understand that personal injury claims involving Uber and Lyft are notoriously complex.

-Not only do ridesharing cases involve various factors, such as whether or not a driver was logged into the app when the accident occured, but laws affecting employee classification for ridesharing drivers are changing rapidly.
+Not only do rideshare cases involve various factors, such as whether or not a driver was logged into the app when the accident occurred, but laws affecting employee classification for rideshare drivers are changing rapidly.
 Further complicating matters is that these types of cases often result in multiple claims against the company, the driver, and possibly other drivers.

-However, as mentioned, with the recent passing of Senate Bill AB-5, it is strongly recommended to discuss your accident with an experienced Irvine Uber/Lyft attorney if you suffered injuries and wish to file a personal injury claim.
-AB-5 goes into effect in January of 2020, and ridesharing drivers’ employee status will change from independent contractors to full-fledged employees.
-This is an important consideration because it will directly affect issues of liability and it will change the way these claims are processed, as well as the recovery of damages.
+However, as mentioned, with the passing of Senate Bill AB5, it is strongly recommended to discuss your accident with an experienced Irvine Uber and Lyft accident attorney if you suffered injuries and wish to file a personal injury claim.
+This is an important consideration because it may directly affect issues of liability and change the way these claims are processed, as well as the recovery of damages.

 In the most basic sense, ridesharing accidents are very similar to most car accidents.
 Essentially, if you were injured by another driver’s negligence, that driver will typically be held responsible for your losses and injuries.
 The important question then is: how is liability in Uber or Lyft accidents determined?
 The answer is: liability is generally based on negligence.

 Negligent behavior is not only irresponsible and dangerous, but it is against the law.
 California law requires all drivers to abide by a duty of care and drive responsibly.
 This means being careful, obeying traffic laws, and focusing on the task of safe driving.
-If you were hurt because of an Uber or Lyft driver’s negligence, your Irvine Uber/Lyft attorney will have to show that their negligence caused your injuries<
+If you were hurt because of an Uber or Lyft driver’s negligence, your Irvine Uber and Lyft accident attorney will have to show that their negligence caused your injuries.